Ramijul/crack-nx-nestjs-docker/README.md

 > nx g @nx/nest:app apps/api
 ```

+## Goal
+Nx does a wonderful job at hot reloading on file changes.
+However, if we want to run a database locally for our projects, it would be an inconvinence to run the database and our applications separately.
+A better DX would be to use `docker compose` to spin up all the services we need and allow hot reloading within the running services.

+Nx's hot reloading seems to not work when containerzed, even though the aforementioned version of Nx allows configuring it run the Daemon in a container.

+An easy solution would be to simply run the applications with Docker Compose as we would in any other monorepo (take yarn workspaces, for instance).
+This means not utilizing Nx tasks management tool, defeating the purpose of using Nx.

+Therefore, the purpose of the project is to understand how Nx works and finding a way to containerize it.
+Note, that their documentation is unclear on the shortcomings.

-## Steps to glory
+## Approach to the problem
+The project is initialized with a nestJS application `api`.
+First step is to containerize the entire Nx project and getting it to run in a container with hot relaod enabled.
+Second, Add a second application to the Nx project, and containerize that aswell, while running the Daemon in a separate container and letting the other services/apps communicate with it.

+- The branch `running-native-watcher-in-docker` documents the first step.
+Successfully, running the entire project in docker container with hot relaod.
+- The branch `shared-daemon-container` documents the 2nd step.
+Running the daemon separately and share it with other services running.

+At every branch, the README.md contains the documentation on the problems faced and reasoning behind the appraoch taken.

+## Side note on Running Nx locally (without docker)
-1. Running `nx serve api`
-    1. Failed for the first time - timeout.
+    1. `nx serve api` Failed for the first time - timeout error.
     2. Running the second time did not start the NX Daemon - "NX Daemon is not running.
 Node process will not restart automatically after file changes."
-Ran the command `nx reset`
-    3. Running the serve command for the third time started the Daemon and the app.
-However, on a simple change to the response of `/api` failed the webpack build.
-        1. Moved the `app.controller.ts` and `app.module.ts` to the app root, and deleted the `api/src/app` and `dist` folders.
-Hoping for the a successful rebuild.
-No Luck!
-        2. Ran the command `nx reset` followed by `nx server api` - rebuilt successfully.
-However, on file change webpack-cli build fails - can't load webpack config; complaining "Cannot read properties of undefined (reading 'data')".
-After further investigation, I discovered that the nx project graph was missing details for "nodes"
-            - `/.nx/workspace-data/project-graph.json` contained `nodes: {}`.
-It is expected to have the all project configs in the pattern
-                ```
-                nodes: {
-                    "@{org}/{project}": {
-                        "name": string,
-                        "type": string,
-                        "data": Record<string, any>,
-                        ...
-                    }
-                }
-                ```
-            - Hence, the error "Cannot read properties of undefined (reading 'data')"
-        3. Resolution:
-            - `nx reset`
-            - Delete `.nx`, `node_modules`, `*/dist`, `pnpm-lock.yaml`
-            - `pnpm install`
+    3. Looks like adding the env `NX_DAEMON = true` is required for the Daemon to run.
+Although, NX's documentation does not suggest so.
-            - `nx serve api` (finally worked)
+    4. Running `nx serve api` started the Daemon and enable hot relaod.